priestc/moneywagon/README.md

 The result is that almost every single fiat/crypto is guaranteed to return a result even if one or more API services are down.

-On the other hand, if you call one of the API specific getter classes (such as `CoinSwapCurrentPrice`) no fallback calls will occur.
+On the other hand, if you call one of the API specific service classes (such as `CoinSwapCurrentPrice`) no fallback calls will occur.
 If the CoinSwap API does not support the passed in crypto/fiat pair, or if the service is not running, the call will raise an exception.